TripleCrownDiamond/vyrale/project/work with us/design-system.md

 - Use a consistent icon set (e.g., Lucide Icons, included with Shadcn/UI).
 - Ensure icons are clear and appropriately sized.
-- Use the Vyrale lightning bolt icon strategically (see Brand Guide).
+- Use the vyrale lightning bolt icon strategically (see Brand Guide).

 ---

 ## 🖼️ Imagery & Media

-- Follow guidelines in the [Vyrale Brand Guide](brand-guide.md) for logo usage.
+- Follow guidelines in the [vyrale Brand Guide](brand-guide.md) for logo usage.
 - Optimize images for web use.
 - Ensure accessibility (alt text for images).